About the High Holy Days at TorahNYC & The Temple of Universal Judaism

 them from the Sanctuary without time lapse.
 An usher can

-help you find a comfortable place in the building.
+help you find a place in the back.

 We request you not bring infants or very